Muslims’ Burgeoning Power in the UK

 British Muslims are a powerful force for good, a people in the UK who can make a real contribution and a difference to people’s lives both at home and overseas.
-Last year, David Cameron mentioned our massive charitable contributions, when in his Ramaḍān message he said:
+David Cameron once mentioned our massive charitable contributions, when in his Ramaḍān message he said:

 “Charity – this is one of the things that Islām is all about.
 Here in Britain Muslims are our biggest donors; they give more to charity than any other faith group”.